 - Residents should be encouraged and facilitated to clean their hands after toileting, after blowing their nose, before and after eating and when leaving their room.
-If the resident's cognitive state is impaired, staff must help with this activity - Gloves should not be used in routine care of residents to whom Standard Precautions apply unless contact with blood or body fluids (other than sweat), non- intact skin or mucous membranes is anticipated.
+If the resident's cognitive state is impaired, staff must help with this activity - Precautions apply unless contact with blood or body fluids (other than sweat), non- intact skin or mucous membranes is anticipated.
 When gloves are required they are not a substitute for hand hygiene.
 Hand hygiene is required before putting on gloves and immediately after they have been removed - HSEland hand hygiene training is available online and staff should be encouraged to do refresher training at www.hseland.ie